Barcelona

 No hay anuncios

-The electoral horizon will be one of the key factors in the debate that is now underway.
-In 2023, the party has entered a phase of redefining its position.
-In fact, Sanz is the second leader to join the municipal group in this term, after do the former mayor Ada Colau a year ago.
-Sanz then assumed the reins, which he has now relinquished.
-When asked about the future of the space, Sanz said there would be time to discuss it, but she expressed her conviction that the team that remains "is the best guarantee that the city will continue to beat and transform."
+The electoral horizon will be one of the keys to the debate that is now opening within Barcelona en Comú, which after losing the mayor's office in 2023 entered a phase of redefinition of the space.
+In fact, Sanz is the second leader to fold from the municipal group in this mandate, after do the former mayor Ada Colau A year ago, Sanz took over the reins, which she's now letting go.
+And when asked about the future of the space, Sanz said there would be time to discuss it, but she was convinced that the remaining team "is the best guarantee that the city will continue to beat and transform."

-They were all present at Sanz's press conference on Monday, along with the leader of the Commons in the Parliament, Jéssica Albiach, former Commons deputies such as Xavier Domènech and Josep Vendrell, and long-standing ICV leaders such as Jaume Bosch and Ricard Gomà, of whom Sanz has claimed to be a daughter, "mother, Ada Colau," she said.
+They were all present at Sanz's press conference on Monday, along with the leader of the Commons in the Parliament, Jéssica Albiach; former Commons deputies such as Xavier Domènech and Josep Vendrell; and long-standing ICV leaders such as Jaume Bosch and Ricard Gomà, whose daughter Sanz has claimed to be.
+"Politically, I have a father, Ricard Gomà, and a mother, Ada Colau," she said.